 COVID Federal Small Business Help

 The Small Business Administration (SBA) is providing disaster loan assistance in all states.
 These low-interest loans are targeted toward small businesses and nonprofits that have experienced severe economic injury due to the coronavirus.
-Read more about the SBA’s Economic Injury Disaster Loan Program to see if your small business qualifies.
+Read more about the SBA’s Coronavirus Relief Options to see if your small business qualifies.

 COVID State Small Business Help

 State small business loans will vary by state.
 For more information on state-specific small business loans, select your state from the dropdown menu at the top of the page.

 Some private companies and organizations have established grants for small business relief.
 Facebook is one such company.
 Certain credit card companies and banks, like Bank of America, are also offering economic relief for their small business members.

 For a larger list, visit our guide to private grants for small business relief.

 The federal government has extended the payment deadline for all first-quarter tax payments from April 15th, 2020 to July 15th, 2020.
 Small businesses must file IRS Form 7004 to extend their tax payments, while individuals must file IRS Form 4868.